powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

 ### Loads

-Similarly to generators, loads can be adjusted in the OPF simulation (preventive and curative), yet only in decrease.
+Similarly to generators, loads can be adjusted in the OPF simulation (in preventive and curative mode), but only as a decrease.
 The cost in preventive action is fixed (default 13000€/MWh) and can be modified in the global parameters with the keyword `lossOfLoadCost`.
-Yet we can also override this value for specific loads.
+We can also override this value for specific loads.
 The specified cost will automatically be weighted with the contingency probability (default : 10^-3).
-We also can limit the max percentage of load shedding (in preventive and curative mode).
+We can also limit the max percentage of load shedding (in preventive and curative mode).

-Here is the corresponding syntax :
+Here is the corresponding syntax:
 ```groovy
 load(load_id) {
     preventiveSheddingPercentage 20 // shedding max percentage for preventive actions